DeNepo/javascript-30/README.md

 # JavaScript 30

 [The JavaScript 30](https://javascript30.com/) is an outstanding series of 30 video tutorials by Wes Bos.
 Each tutorial builds a small, interesting project from scratch using plain JS, CSS & HTML.
-You'll be using these tutorials as a chance to practice refactoring code from one file to many, and to practice collaborative development.
+You'll be studying these tutorials to learn about the DOM, events and interactive UIs.
+You'll also practice refactoring code from one file to many, and building web sites in a group.

 The first couple challenges you try to refactor will be very difficult, you will certainly feel like it's much more work than just building the project in one file.
 And it will be more work!
 But worth it.
-Learning how to separate projects by concern early will help you build the right habits from the start.
+Learning how to split your code into separate files is easier to learn now with smaller projects, than later with larger ones.

+To help you get started with each project there is a [javascript-30-starter template repo](https://github.com/hackyourfuturebelgium/javascript-30-starter) you can use.
+Generate a new repository for each project you study, and you're good to go!

 ### Index